atar13/museeks-discord-rpc/README.md

 ---
 ## Notes
-- *Only tested on Linux.
-Still need to do more tesing on Windows and MacOS.*
+- *Only compatible on Linux for now.
+Windows and MacOS require you to install **dbus** to establish a connection to Museeks.*
 - *A small menubar application or GUI is in the works and will be added soon.*